 Pistachio Cherry Smoothie

 For this last day, my wife made this pistachio cherry smoothie.
-It pretty much contains just said items plus a couple other minor ingredients.
-It’s thick, filling and perhaps my 2nd favorite smoothie behind the coffee chocolate one.
+It pretty much contains just said items plus a couple of other minor ingredients.
+It’s thick, filling, and perhaps my 2nd favorite smoothie behind the coffee chocolate one.